insightsengineering/r.pkg.template/workflows.md

 Spellchecks are performed by this workflow, and the [`spelling`](https://docs.ropensci.org/spelling/) R package is used to detect spelling mistakes.
-In the `inst/WORDLIST` file, you can add words and or acronyms that you want the spell check to ignore.
+In the `inst/WORDLIST` file, you can add words and/or acronyms that you want the spell check to ignore.

 <img src="images/spellcheck.png"  width="80%">